Full Planning Service

 Where existing buildings have to have elevations etc drawn, for example buildings to be demolished.

 Biodiversity statements detailing possible impact on wildlife and habitats.

 Designated areas such as Green Belt, AONB, conservation, world heritage, coastal, South Downs, the Broads etc.

 The above is not an exhaustive list and it is entirely possible your application will not need any additional work.
 Because the different planning authorities have their own additional requirements we occasionally have a situation where after a few weeks they are asking for additional information.
 On other occasions the need for additional information is clear on the initial site visit.
 You will always be informed of any work prior to it being undertaken and when possible the cost, the cost of course is based on time, typically an additional plan or statement costs about £120.00.
 Levels plans and Arboricultural Statements can be more, again depending on the work involved.

 Also there is an item called a Vector Map, this is the Crown Copyright plan used as the basis of the location and block plans.
-The typical additional cost for this is £75.00 for most applications and £75.00 for larger sites.
+The typical additional cost for this is £40.00 for most applications and £75.00 for larger sites.

 Finally, the local planning authority can give you your planning consent but with a condition which needs to be satisfied on the permission.
 There is a fee due to the local planning authority for this and possible extra cost if any plans etc are required, this is fairly rare and applies mainly to large or sensitive projects.